soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 ![Set base SDK to automatic](/img/2023-01-03-multiplatform-audiounit/10-build-settings.png) *Under __Architectures__ -> __Base SDK__, choose __Other...__ and enter __auto__.*

+Since the macOS `xib` file does not support iOS targets, you have to exclude it from the __Copy Bundle Resources__ build step:

+> Side note: If you examine the audio unit extension template for iOS, you would see that it includes a storyboard in place of the `xib` file.
+In my testing, the storyboard was not necessary to get the UI working - in fact, no matter what I changed, the changes were not reflected in the final audio unit.
+I might get something wrong here, so please do not hesitate to [reach out](mailto:hello@soakyaudio.com) if you have better insight into this.*

+The same does not apply for macOS though - if you remove the `xib` file, the UI won't open.

 This will already let you build the audio unit extension for iOS, but the install step fails